Left to right: Fred Johnson (aka the One-Armed Man), Richard Kimble and Lt. Gerard.

 Much of the music in season 4 is taken from Dominic Frontiere's scores for The Outer Limits.

-Recurring Character: The One-Armed Man, Captain Carpenter, Donna Taft, Leonard Taft, Mrs. Gerard.
+Recurring Character: The One-Armed Man, Captain Carpenter, Donna Taft, Leonard Taft, Mrs. Gerard, Phil Junior.

-Gerard technically counts as one of these, appearing (outside of the opening) in only 37 of the show's 120 episodes.
+And technically Mr. Gerard, since he appears (outside of the opening) in only 37 of the show's 120 episodes.

 Helen Kimble, also.
 She first appears in flashback mid-Season 1, her body is seen in the opening credits of Seasons 2-4, has a voiceover in another episode, and one final flashback in the Grand Finale, revealing the one clue that finally clears Kimble: There was a third person in the Kimble house the night of the murder, who witnessed the One-Armed Man murder her, and kept silent solely because he didn't want to be exposed as a Dirty Coward.

 Finally, there's Sister Veronica, a nun Kimble encounters in a rare two-part episode in Season 1.
 She turns up again in Season 4, becoming the only recurring character who's neither a Kimble family member, nor directly connected to Helen's murder.

 Red Herring: Mentioned in "Running Scared" when Gerard says that Mrs. Ballinger (Kimble's ally of the week) specialises in red herrings.